AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 In V3, there were three main APIs: `createDesign`, `EditDesign`, and `openQuickActions`.

 These APIs differentiated user intent through the analysis of parameters provided by partner teams, subsequently initiating the appropriate workflow.
 However, this approach resulted in an increase in the number of parameters for each API, as they were designed to cater to multiple user intents.

-V4 addressed this issue by segmenting the APIs based on user intent and providing more descriptive API names.
+V4 addressed this issue by segmenting the APIs into workflows based on user intent and providing more descriptive API names.

 ### V4 Key changes

-#### Introducing `Module` APIs
+#### Introducing `Module` APIs through Module Workflow

 The introduction of Module APIs such as `editImage` and `createImageFromText`.